 It could be because most lenders require a 20% down payment for you to not have to pay for private mortgage insurance or PMI.
 Private mortgage insurance protects the lender from the buyer defaulting on the loan.
 Statistics show that when a buyer has less than 20% stake in the home, foreclosure is more likely.
 So, if you have less than 20% down, you will need to have mortgage insurance, whether you get a loan from FHA or another source.

 That said, there are many options today for buying a home with a down payment that is much lower than 20%.
 The FHA mortgage program currently requires a down payment of only 3.5%.
 If you buy a home for $200,000, you may need to have only $7,000 down.
-To qualify for a 3.5% down payment through FHA, you do need to have a minimum 580 credit score.
+To qualify for a 3.5% down payment through FHA, you do need to have a minimum 580 credit score for FHA loans.
 FHA-approved lenders have the option of requiring a higher credit score for you to qualify for a 3.5% down payment.
 But 580 is the bare minimum required by FHA.

 With FHA mortgages, it is easier to save for a down payment because you do not need to have a 20% down payment.
 With such a low down payment required, you have a much better chance of getting your piece of the American dream.

-Save For Closing Costs
+Save For Closing Costs on FHA Mortgages

 Before you start looking for a home, note that FHA closing costs usually are approximately 3% of the purchase price, but they can vary from state to state.
 There are other factors that can affect how much you pay when you close, such as prepaid interest points where you pay to lower the interest rate.

-An advantage of FHA loans is the US government allows the home seller to pay some of your closing costs, if they agree to do so.
+An advantage of FHA mortgages is the US government allows the home seller to pay some of your closing costs, if they agree to do so.
 They can pay up to 6% of the sales price in most situations.
 This can be important in a buyer’s market, or where the seller needs to unload the home fast and is willing to pay some of your closing costs to get the deal done.
 (FHAHandbook.com)

 If you buy a home with a purchase price of $200,000, you can expect to pay approximately $6,000 in closing costs.
 But Bankrate.com reports that you can pay higher than this in many states, including Hawaii, New Jersey, Connecticut, West Virginia, California and Arizona.